Harvey left many stories to be told. Some needed help while others needed to be heard. There will be more articles and a book in the future

-When Martha started repairing and painting furniture for those in Port Aransas that had been affected by Hurricane Harvey, she had no idea how expensive it was going to be.
+When Martha started repairing and painting furniture for those affected by Hurricane Harvey in Port Aransas, she had no idea how expensive it was.
 She only knew how great the need was.
-By her second load she was quickly discovering how costly this project was going to be.
-But there was no way she was going to let that stop her from help the residents.
+By her second load, she quickly discovered how costly this project was.
+But there was no way she was going to let that stop her from helping the residents.

-In November she posted a fundraiser to help cover the cost of a storage unit.
-In late December she started promoting the fundraiser because donations were flowing in faster than she could repair and paint them.
+In November, she posted a fundraiser to help cover the cost of a storage unit.
+In late December, she started promoting the fundraiser because donations flowed faster than she could repair and paint them.
 Then she would have to rent a trailer to haul the furniture to those who needed a place to put what little they had left.

-What had started out as a simple act of kindness had grown into a full time job on top of her teaching full time.
-She could use volunteers to help with repairing the donated furniture, and with prepping the furniture for delivery.
+What had started as a simple act of kindness had grown into a full-time job, on top of her teaching full time.
+She could use volunteers to repair the donated furniture, and to prep the furniture for delivery.

 Thanks must be given to all the following for their kind and caring hearts